erikbrandondigital/ig-lead-generator/README.md

 # IG-Lead-Generator

-This python lead generator can scrape a chosen quantity followers or followings of any target account and send direct messages to IG users.
+This python lead generator can scrape a chosen quantity of followers or followings of any target account and send direct messages to IG users.
 Currently, it runs on Windows & Mac OS.

 # Installation